philippinespire/pire_gazza_minuta_cssl/2nd_sequencing_run/README.md

 cp ../../scripts/dDocentHPC/configs/config.5.cssl .
 ```

-Found the best genome by running `wrangleData.R`, sorted tibble by busco single copy complete, quast n50, and filtered by species in Rstudio.
-The best genome to map to for *spp* is: `<BEST_ASSEMBLY.fasta>` in `<PATH TO DIR WITH BEST GENOME ASSEMBLY`.
-Copied this to `mkBAM`.
-In this case, since this is the 2nd sequencing run and GMI does not have an assembled genome, the "raw" reference fasta that was used during the 1st sequencing run was copied and used here.
+Since this is the 2nd sequencing run and GMI does not have an assembled genome, the "raw" reference fasta that was used during the 1st sequencing run was copied and used here.

 ```sh
 cd /home/e1garcia/shotgun_PIRE/pire_cssl_data_processing/gazza_minuta/2nd_sequencing_run/mkBAM